Kuwait Travel Advice

 Security travel advice for Kuwait

-There is a heightened threat of terrorism in Kuwait; it neighbours Iraq and therefore is vulnerable to being caught up in terrorism and violence.
-Terrorist attacks can be indiscriminate and may involve tourist dominated areas.
-There continues to be statements released by terrorists with threats of attacks on the Gulf region, sometimes specifying western tourists in their statements.
+Overall, the level of crime in Kuwait is low, but there is some risk of terrorism in Kuwait as it neighbours Iraq and therefore is vulnerable to being caught up in terrorism and violence.
+Terrorist attacks can be indiscriminate and may involve tourist-dominated areas.
+There continues to be statements released by terrorists, with threats of attacks on the Gulf region, sometimes specifying western tourists in their statements.

 In July 2016, authorities reported that they had intervened in 3 attacks that had been thought to have been linked to Islamic State, one target being a Shia mosque.
 This was a successful operation and is thought to have prevented mass fatalities and devastation.

 Providing you have a valid entry visa, you should be able to rent a car in Kuwait using your national driving licence.
-To drive vehicles other than rented cars you must have a Kuwait drivers licence.
+To drive vehicles other than rented cars, you must have a Kuwaiti drivers licence.
 All drivers must take out valid vehicle insurance before driving.